DhairyaRS/garbage-classification-multimodal/README.md

 The training process includes validation monitoring, learning rate scheduling, early stopping, and automatic saving of the best model.
 The final evaluation includes **test accuracy, confusion matrix, classification report, and visualization of misclassified images**.

 The repository contains the complete pipeline for preprocessing, multimodal training, evaluation, and single-image prediction.

+NOTE: Due to file size restrictions on Github, we had to upload seperate files namely MODELS and RESULTS, where we replicated the result from our model.